shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

-# Reverse Http Cache
+# Reverse HTTP Cache

 ## Overview

-A reverse http cache is a cache server placed before the web shop.
-If you are not familiar with http caching, please refer to the [HTTP cache](../../../concepts/framework/http_cache.md) concept.
+A reverse HTTP cache is a cache server placed before the web shop.
+If you are not familiar with HTTP caching, please refer to the [HTTP cache](../../../concepts/framework/http_cache.md) concept.
 The reverse http cache needs the following capabilities to function with Shopware fully:

 * Able to differentiate the request with multiple cookies
 * Allow clearing the cache using a web request for a specific site or with `/` for all pages

 {% hint style="info" %}
-In this guide, we will use Varnish as an example for http cache.
+In this guide, we will use Varnish as an example for HTTP cache.
 {% endhint %}

 ### The example Setup with Varnish